 He has used his role as an associate professor and Director of Practicum Training at the Florida School of Professional Psychology to create LGBT courses for doctoral students and develop clinical training opportunities for doctoral students to receive competency training with LGBT patients.
 His passion for social justice was the inspiration for his Community Psychology courses and has brought students to the forefront of national leadership and advocacy efforts with APA and the Florida Psychological Association (FPA).

-As a chair of the FPA Diversity Committee, he strives to educate psychologists and other mental health professionals on the unique needs of the LGBT community and how to be affirming providers.
-As a result of representing FPA as the Florida Diversity Delegate to the APA Practice Leadership Conference, he was elected as the 2018 Diversity Delegate Liaison-elect and is now the Diversity Liaison and Diversity Subcommittee Chair for the APA Committee of State Leaders.
+As a chair of the FPA Diversity Committee, he worked to educate psychologists and other mental health professionals on the unique needs of the LGBT community and how to be affirming providers.
+As a result of representing FPA as the Florida Diversity Delegate to the APA Practice Leadership Conference, he was elected as the 2018 Diversity Delegate Liaison-elect and served as the 2019 Diversity Liaison and Diversity Subcommittee Chair for the APA Committee of State Leaders.
 He leads all efforts of his university’s involvement in LGBT equality events and the practice participates in pride events as well.
 He takes a team of graduate students and psychologists each year to ride in the SmartRide to support HIV/AIDS services in Florida.
 They ride 165 miles from Miami to Key West each November, and 100% of the monies raised goes back to Florida HIV/AIDS organizations.
 They have raised nearly $40,000 as a team since beginning the ride in 2012.

 Dr. Howell is a recipient of the 2016 Florida Diversity Council’s LGBT Leader Award and was an inaugural honoree of the 2016 Tampa Bay Business Journal’s LGBT Voices.
 The Center for Psychological Growth one the 2017 Tampa Bay Business Journal's LGBT Voices Community Enhancement Award.
 His commitment to the LGBT community began during his undergraduate years, where he advocated for HIV awareness on his college campus (Austin College).
 His love of advocacy and activism is contagious, and he has inspired many graduate students to become advocates and change agents.
 He truly lives his life according to his favorite quote: “Be the Change You Wish to See in the World" - Gandhi.